mgsisk/providence/.github/ISSUE_TEMPLATE/bug-report.md

 Provide any relevant context that might help here, including:

 - Code related to the bug
-- Environments that produce the bug (e.g. vagrant box)
+- Environments that produce the bug
 - Links to live examples of the bug
 - Project versions that include the bug
 - Screenshots demonstrating the bug